 Risk-free Matched Betting

 You might have seen this betting type referred to as risk-free or no risk matched betting.
 The reason behind this is that the core of this bet is not chance, but a simple mathematical equation.
-And placing multiple qualifying bets reduces the risk on your part.
+Placing multiple qualifying bets reduces the risk on your part.
+Though remember, nothing is ever truly ‘risk-free’ in betting.
+Matched Betting will not guarantee you anything.

 Matched Betting Explained